New Years Letter

-On behalf of the staff, I’d like to say thank you for your generous contributions to the staff gift this year.
-We’re grateful, and we receive it with love.
+On behalf of the staff, I want to thank you for your generous contributions to the staff gift this year.
+We’re so grateful for all of you, and we’re honored to serve you.

-I like to write at this time of year because this is usually about the time that folks start thinking about resolutions or changes they’d like to make in their lives in the coming year.
-So please allow me to make a suggestion about taking on two of the Christian disciplines, or deepening your practice of them: giving and Scripture reading.
-In practicing these things, we participate in some of the most fundamental ways God meets us with his grace.
+I always like to write at this time of year because this is usually the time that folks are thinking about resolutions or changes they’d like to make in their lives in the new year.
+So let me encourage you to take on some essential Christian disciplines this year, or reaffirm your practice of them.
+They’re some of the most fundamental ways God meets us with his grace.

 Second, I encourage you to take some time each day to read Scripture and pray.
-These two means of grace have proven themselves again and again to be incredibly beneficial for believers and for the shared life of the church.
+These two means of grace have proven themselves again and again to be incredibly beneficial for believers and for the shared life and mission of the church.
 When we read Scripture and pray, we meet with God and hear from him.
-He comforts us, instructs us and gives us wisdom and encouragement and a tangible sense of his presence and love for us.
-It would be impossible to overstate how important these disciplines are for us.
+He comforts us, instructs us, gives us wisdom and encouragement, and we get a tangible sense of his presence and love for us.
+It would be impossible to overstate how important prayer and Scripture reading are for us.

-There are lots of reading plans available online, and the Read Scripture app is pretty great.
+There are lots of reading plans available online, and the Read Scripture app has proved useful for lots of folks.
 We’ll also have printed copies of reading plans available on the Welcome Table for a few weeks.
-If following a plan doesn’t suit your style, or if it seems intimidating, you could just start reading; a chapter or even a paragraph a day.
+If following a plan doesn’t suit your style, or if it seems intimidating, you could just start reading – a chapter or even a paragraph a day.
 Start with one of the gospels.
 If you’d like some help getting started on reading and praying through Scripture, take a look at this simple guide.

 I look forward to the coming year of worship, growing and learning, and serving together with all of you.